 Local Approach to Offering Financial Incentives and Stipends

 The Raising Quality!
 Consortium offers a variety of incentives and support mechanisms.
 In addition to the yearly cycle of core resources and tools trainings, there are opportunities for cohorts of early educators to participate in California Teaching Pyramid module training and coaching to improve their knowledge of and skill in serving children with challenging behaviors and other high needs.
-Those who complete the module trainings gain valuable professional knowledge and are eligible to receive a stipend.
-Through IMPACT funding, scholarships are available to providers who are investing in their professional growth by working toward their degree.
-In addition, the Raising Quality!
-Consortium collaborates with partnering programs to promote and encourage participation in the San Joaquin County Early Education Stipend Program/AB 212, and Stockton Scholars and First 5 San Joaquin Early Care and Education Scholarships.
+Those who complete the module trainings gain valuable professional knowledge and may be eligible to receive a stipend.

 How Children Are Served by QCC